PacoReinaCampo/MPSoC-DV/doc/fp/markdown/chapter7.md

 The inexact exception occurs when the result of an operation cannot be represented exactly in the destination format.
 This is typical in most floating-point operations due to the limited precision of floating-point formats.

-Examples
+Examples:

 - Most arithmetic operations, as floating-point arithmetic usually involves rounding.
 - Adding numbers that require rounding to fit into the available precision.

-Default Handling
+Default Handling:

 - **Result**: The result is the nearest representable value according to the current rounding mode.
 - **Flag**: The inexact flag is set.
 - **Program Actions**: The program can check the inexact flag to determine if rounding occurred, which is useful in numerical analysis and for ensuring accuracy requirements are met.

-Rounding Modes
+Rounding Modes:

 IEEE 754 defines several rounding modes, which affect how inexact results are handled: